 On the positive side, it's worth noting that husbands and wives who connect with old friends via Facebook may be rewarded with unprecedented opportunities to enter into the details of one another's personal histories.
 This can be an enriching experience.
 But it can also get tricky if it turns into a source of tension, suspicion, or jealousy.
 Such developments may have a healthy and beneficial effect if they help you get rid of secrets and shed some light on the past.
 Everything depends on the couple in question and how they choose to handle such revelations.
 Our recommendation is that you maintain an "open door" policy.
 Then be prepared to do the necessary hard work if issues from the past arise that seem to require attention.

 If you're like most couples, you could probably use some help sorting this out.
-Our staff would be happy to discuss your questions with you over the phone if you'd care to give them a call.
-You can contact our Counseling department for a free consultation.
+Call us.
+Our staff would be happy to discuss your questions with you in a free over-the-phone consultation.